aurelia/aurelia.github.io-old/docs/api/templating-resources/index.md

 #### Methods

-* `addStrategy(matcher: , strategy: RepeatStrategy): any` - Adds a repeat strategy to be located when repeating a template over different collection types.
+* `addStrategy(matcher: , strategy: RepeatStrategy): void` - Adds a repeat strategy to be located when repeating a template over different collection types.
   * `matcher: ` - No description available
   * `strategy: RepeatStrategy` - A repeat strategy that can iterate a specific collection type.